Rekero Camp, Masai Mara

 Backed by an understanding gained over three generations, Rekero delivers one of Africa’s finest marriages of wildlife, culture and visitors.
 This success is enhanced by our strong relationship with our neighbours, a bond that, together with our successes in poverty reduction, has been recognised by some of the world’s leading conservationists.
 Using tourism to reduce poverty and introduce the benefits of conservation to communities is Asilia Africa’s proudest achievement.

-Rekero Camp rates include: Full board accommodation, all drinks (except premium drinks), game drives, transfers to/from nearest airstrip and to/from Rekero Camp, laundry service.
+Rates include: Full board accommodation, all house drinks (except premium wines and champagne), game drives, transfers to/from Ol Kiombo Airstrip and to/from Rekero Camp, laundry service.

-Rates below exclude: Any applicable park/conservancy fees, any applicable camping/concession fees, and conservation charge, totalling approximately US$ 120 per person per night.
-Cultural visits (US$ 30 per person), balloon safaris, transfers other than to/from nearest airstrip, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$ 25pp.
+Rates below exclude: Park fees and other fees specified in the above table, cultural visits (US$30 per person), balloon safaris, transfers other than to/from nearest airstrip, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) $25 per person.